-In good weather the children should remain outside the school building with their coats and bags.
+In good weather the children should remain outside the school building after leaving their bags in their classroom.
 Once the bell rings the children should line up in their class line in the playground and wait to be escorted by their teacher to the classroom.
 If you wish to speak with the class teacher please ring the office to arrange a suitable time to chat.
 The mornings can be busy and teachers must ensure the children are safely escorted to their classroom.